corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/vnodes/bring-your-own-db.md

 section_menu: corda52
 ---

-# Bringing Your Own Database {{< enterprise-icon >}}
+# Bringing Your Own Database

 The default Corda deployment and migration functionality for [virtual nodes databases]({{< relref "../../key-concepts/cluster-admin/_index.md#virtual-node-databases" >}}) may not be suitable for environments with a controlled set of database permissions.
 Changes to database schemas may be a separate process run under the control of a Database Administrator.
-The bring-your-own-database (BYOD) feature of Corda Enterprise enables Cluster Administrators to manage the creation and any subsequent updates of a PostgreSQL database, rather than using a database managed by Corda.
+The bring-your-own-database (BYOD) feature enables Cluster Administrators to manage the creation and any subsequent updates of a PostgreSQL database, rather than using a database managed by Corda.

 {{< toc >}}